SerenaTetart/Anomaly_Detection/README.md

 This project goal is to classify transactions from a bank account as fraudulent or normal.

-The dataset is from Vesta Corporation (on kaggle) through the competition: <a href= https://www.kaggle.com/c/ieee-fraud-detection> IEEE-CIS Fraud Detection</a>
+The dataset used is from Vesta Corporation (on kaggle) through the competition: <a href= https://www.kaggle.com/c/ieee-fraud-detection> IEEE-CIS Fraud Detection</a>

 *The dataset is quite heavy, you might experience issues with your RAM.*